 To manage risks, SIFs are often permitted to use derivative instruments.
 This allows for sophisticated strategies and more exposure to specific market segments, aligned with their specialized focus.

-One of the standout advantages of investing in Specialized Investment Funds (SIFs) is how they are built to manage risks.
+One of the standout advantages of investing in a specialized investment fund India is how they are built to manage risks.
 Here is how a SIF helps keep your investment safer:

 With SIFs, you can invest in assets you believe will do well while also betting against assets you think will underperform.
 This approach delivers returns while providing a cushion against broader market volatility.